 The major objective of this course is to prepare students optimally for the use of statistics in their practical work and the period after.
-The student is taught to apply the most commonly used statistical analysis techniques in a responsible way.
-Also should he be better able to judge the statistical facets of research as carried out by others.
+Students are taught to apply the most commonly used statistical analysis techniques in a responsible way.
+Also, should they be better able to judge the statistical facets of research as carried out by others.